What the EFPIA Disclosure Code is About

 40 Leading European Companies in 33 Countries are Committed to the EFPIA Disclosure Code

 The EFPIA Disclosure Code (full title: EFPIA Disclosure Code of Transfers of Value from Pharmaceutical Companies to Healthcare Professionals and Healthcare Organisations) is a voluntary commitment that requires all EFPIA member companies to disclose transfers of value to healthcare professionals and healthcare organisations.
-Under this code, all EFPIA member companies, including Bayer, will publish all direct and indirect, monetary and non-monetary transfers of value related to the development and commercialization of prescription-only human pharmaceuticals.
-The first disclosures related to payments made in 2015 will be made by June 2016, at the latest.
-This disclosure process will be repeated for each reporting period in the subsequent years.
+Under this code, all EFPIA member companies, including Bayer, will publish all direct and indirect, monetary and non-monetary transfers of value related to the development and commercialisation of prescription-only human pharmaceuticals.
+The first disclosures related to payments made in 2015 were made by June 2016.
+The reporting period is always a full calendar year.
+Disclosure of transfer of value made in the previous calendar year will be published at the latest by the end of June of the current year.
+This process will be repeated every year.

 Level of Compensation